 If you want a location for your engagement photos that is both versatile and quintessentially “DC,” then look no further than the National Portrait Gallery.
-The combination of those two qualities make it one of the most sought-after spots for engagement photos in the entire Washington DC metro area.
+The combination of those two qualities make it one of the most sought-after spots for couple portraits in the entire Washington DC metro area.
 And given how many great locations for your engagement sessions there are in the Nation’s Capital, that is saying a lot!
 It even manages to stand out from the rest of the Smithsonian museums.
-Just those Washington DC icons, the NPG charges nothing for entry and allows photography.
+Just like those Washington DC icons, the NPG charges nothing for entry and allows photography.
 However, it offers you some things those other venues do not.
-And that means that National Portrait Gallery engagement photos are something you cannot get anywhere else!
+And that means that National Portrait Gallery DC engagement photos are something you cannot get anywhere else!

 There are a lot of wedding venues and engagement photoshoot locations in the Nation’s Capital that can give you a distinctive Washington vibe.
 The Lincoln Memorial?
 Yup, that pretty much screams, “DC!”
 The Tidal Basin during the Cherry Blossom Festival?
 Unmistakably Washington DC.
 The National Cathedral?
 An instantly recognizable part of the fabric of the city.

 The National Portrait Gallery?
 As the repository for portraiture of some of our most famous national icons, the museum is as DC as it gets!
 In just about every corner of the NPG, you will find a painting of a famous figure in American history.
 So matter where you go, you will see reminders of what it is that makes Washington special.
 And the best part of a National Portrait Gallery engagement session?
 Chances are good that you can find a portrait of someone with personal significance to you and your future spouse.
 Maybe you will find him or her in one of the museum’s charming little rooms off the main corridors.
 Then you can cuddle on a bench while your engagement photographer captures images of that significant person looking down on you.